Home Contents Index Member Center Download Collect! Users Help

 Print Date For Today And 1 Week From Now

-Q - If I wish to print a letter that has the date at the top and then a date for a summons which is seven days from today's date, is there a code that will automatically determine the date in seven days time?
+Q - If I wish to print a letter that has the date at the top and then a date for a summons which is seven days from today's date in the body of the document.
+What codes do I use?

 Top of page.